worldbank/distribution_sensitive_index/README.md

-# distribution_sensitive_index
-A New Distribution Sensitive Index for Measuring Welfare, Poverty, and Inequality
+# A New Distribution Sensitive Index for Measuring Welfare, Poverty, and Inequality